AS-Coope/Tic-Tac-Toe-World/readme.md

 The intent is to polish this game to better understand C, finish an idea I've had for years and become more efficient at programming.
 Then create a small game engine in C++ and recreate it using that.

 As such, over the following weeks the game will be updated until it reaches the final design I had in mind.

+# Current Objectives
+1. Figure out what causes errors and fix those issues.
+2. Convert the one file into several files to organize the code (UI, Controller, Logic, Database).
+3. Create folders to further organize code.
+4. Redo the "AI".